pub trait FormatDriverInstance:

 Discard the given range, ensure it is read back as zeroes.

-Effectively the same as FormatDriverInstance::ensure_zero_mapping()
+Effectively the same as FormatDriverInstance::ensure_zero_mapping(), but may break

-existing data mappings thanks to the mutable self
+existing data mappings thanks to the mutable self reference, which ensures that old data

-mappings returned by FormatDriverInstance::get_mapping()
+mappings returned by FormatDriverInstance::get_mapping() cannot be held onto.

 Sourcefn discard_to_any<'life0, 'async_trait>(